wbcmedia/wbcmedia.github.io/planet-of-the-dames.md

 Beatrice: Ooooh, Blue John, I'd like to meet him!

-D3: Quiet, Beatrice...
+Gertrude: Quiet, Beatrice...
 Where do we find Blue John?

 Damebot: It is only found in the Blue John Cavern

-D4: And where's that
+Amelia: And where's that

 Damebot: Eaaaarth